gavinsf/robot-arm-minigame/README.md

 # robot-arm-minigame

-## Textures :
+Textures :

-## Landscape :
+Landscape :

-## Usse of splines / Path3D / custom fonts :
+Use of splines / Path3D / custom fonts :

-## Particle systems
+Particle systems

-## A building made of a set of MeshInstance3D, with brick textures :
+A building made of a set of MeshInstance3D, with brick textures :

-## Phsysics simulation to calculate a simple ball / box movement with gravity : Gavin
+Physics simulation to calculate a simple ball / box movement with gravity : Gavin